The ROI of Agentic Commerce: Metrics That Matter

 Q: What about customer satisfaction?
 How does that factor into ROI?

 A: Customer satisfaction is a leading indicator of repeat purchases and referrals.
-If your Net Promoter Score (NPS) increases by 10 points after deploying Agentic Commerce, expect a 5-10% increase in customer lifetime value.
+If your Net Promoter Score (NPS) increases after deploying Agentic Commerce, expect a directional increase in customer lifetime value.
 That's a secondary ROI benefit, but it's real.

 Q: Should I measure ROI on a per-customer or per-transaction basis?